ubccr/coldfront/docs/features/billing.md

 Invoices are generated from registered **billing sources**, for example:

-- **Storage** — `StorageQuota` allocations are billed per terabyte against the storage resource's rate.
+- **Storage** — `StorageQuota` allocations are billed per terabyte of allocated space (`hard_limit`) against the storage resource's rate.
 - **Slurm** — `SlurmAccount` compute usage is billed per service unit against the cluster's rate.
+Usage-based billing is the default: invoices charge **consumed** service units overlapping the invoice period.

 Free allowances are stacked (per owner, resource, and unit format) before a single discount is applied to each resource's net total.
 Discounts are never